Writing Your First Novel

 Maybe now is a good time.
 This article will give you the key steps to get started.

-With the aging of the Baby Boomer generation, many folks are turning to thoughts of self-achievement, which may include writing a novel.
+Many folks are turning to thoughts of self-achievement, which may include writing a novel.
 Many are reaching out to see what it takes to write the novel they have held inside as a dream for years.

 Many find, as I have, that having some creative writing project for their spare time is a good way to unwind after a demanding day or week at work.
 Most of our time is spent using our left-brain analytical skills.
 Spending some time using our right-brain creative skills can be a wonderful way to balance our lives.
 It will help you live longer too.